peterjohansen/solace/README.md

 ```Java
 console.waitForKey("Press a key on your keyboard to proceed.");
 ```
-There are also methods for prompting the user to press specific keys, but these will not covered here.
+There are also methods for prompting the user to press specific keys, but these will not covered be here.

 ## OutputFrame
 The output frame looks like the console, except is has no input area.
 Its sole purpose is to output text, and it does this the same way the console does.